Skip to Main Content

 The Quisi Bar: A Room That Earns Its Reputation

 In the broader context of Italian resort bar culture, the Quisi Bar represents a specific format: the grande-dame hotel bar that functions simultaneously as a private retreat for guests and as a public institution for the island's seasonal cultural class.
 Hotel La Palma Capri, an Oetker Collection Hotel, which completed a significant renovation in recent years, now operates a comparable high-profile bar programme.
 The competition for Capri's most socially weighted bar seat is real, but the Quisi Bar carries historical depth that is its clearest differentiator.
-See our full Capri restaurants guide for a broader view of where the island's food and drink scene currently sits.

 Wellness as Foundation, Not Feature

-Among Capri's hotel peer set, this facilities depth separates the larger historic properties from the smaller boutique operators.
+Among Capri's hotels, this facilities depth separates the larger historic properties from the smaller boutique operators.
 Punta Tragara and Villa Marina Capri offer more intimate formats without comparable amenity breadth.
 Jumeirah Capri Palace operates at a comparable scale with its own extensive wellness programme, making it the closest direct competitor for guests prioritising both facilities and institutional standing.
 Hotel Caesar Augustus, positioned at Anacapri with different elevation and view orientation, draws a different subset of the island's high-end market.

 Architecture and the Gio Ponti Theater